 - 2 cinnamon sticks

-- 1 cup of brown sugar
+- 2½ cup brown sugar

 How to make guava sauce (salsa de guayaba)

-- To make the sauce, stop it when it has thickened enough to drizzle.
+- Reducing: To make guava sauce, simmer until it has thickened to the consistency of a thick smoothie, and liquid enough to drizzle.
+Pour into an airtight container or jar and keep refrigerated for up to a week.
 It'll be slightly thicker once it has cooled.

 How to make guava paste (pasta de guayaba)